Florida housing market: Everything you need to know

 Florida housing market trends and stats

-- Sale-to-list price: Back in September 2021, buyers typically paid the full 100 percent of the list price.
-But in September 2022, buyers paid around 97.2 percent of the original list price — an indication that buyers are gaining more leverage in the market.
+- Sale-to-list price: Back in April 2022, buyers typically paid the full 100 percent of a home’s list price.
+But in April 2023, buyers paid around 96.7 percent of the original list price — an indication that buyers are gaining more leverage in the market.

-- Days on market: The median time to contract for a single-family home was 22 days in September, more than double the typical 10-day timeframe of the year before.
+- Days on market: The median time to contract for a single-family home was 31 days in April, significantly longer than the typical 8-day timeframe of the year before.

 - All-cash deals: Many Florida buyers do not need to secure financing for the deal.
-Of the 20,099 single-family homes that were sold in September, nearly 6,000 were purchased in cash.
-This makes the market more difficult for buyers who do need a mortgage.
+Of the 23,334 single-family homes sold in April, nearly 7,000 were purchased in cash.

 - Closing costs: The state’s average closing costs total 2.3 percent of the purchase price, according to research from ClosingCorp.
 So, on a $400,000 sale, that’s an additional $9,200 in costs like title insurance, transfer taxes, appraisal fees and more.